Quick facts

 How to protect your trees from apple maggots

-Keep your garden clean
+Keep your garden or orchard clean

-Removing overripe and rotten apples from around your trees can help reduce apple maggot infestations, but it will not prevent apple maggot flies that come in from other areas.
+Note: Removing overripe and rotten apples from around your trees can help reduce apple maggot infestations, but it will not prevent apple maggot flies that come in from other areas.

 Bag apples

 - Enclose each apple in a plastic sandwich bag, either a zipper closure bag or a plain bag closed with staples.
+You can also buy fruit protector bags.

-- At harvest, remove the bag.
+- At harvest, remove the bag and dispose of it.

 Sticky traps

-Types of apple traps
+Types of apple traps and lures

 - Wooden or plastic spheres painted red.